LuskaBol/luskabol.github.io/_posts/2021-11-09-ms-teams-research.md

 For obvious reasons the xdg-open will not work in Windows, so we need a different approach to get RCE in it.
 Unfortunately, we have tried everything on Windows, but we didn't find anything that can lead to a 0 click RCE on Microsoft Teams running on Windows.

-But we can already get Remote Code Execution by exploiting vulnerabilities in third-party applications, like [this vulnerability in steam's protocol][steam], [this vulnerability in WinSCP][winscp] or even the CVE 2021-40444 in Microsoft Word.
+But we can already get Remote Code Execution by exploiting vulnerabilities in third-party applications, like [this vulnerability in steam's protocol][steam], [this vulnerability in WinSCP][winscp], or even the CVE 2021-40444 in Microsoft Word.

 And we can also use Click-Once applications with 'microsoft-edge://' protocol to get a 1 click RCE, but I will not go deeper into this.

 # Microsoft's response

-After about a month that we've contacted Microsoft, they've sent us an email with this message:
+After about a month that we’ve contacted Microsoft, they’ve sent us an email with the following message:

 In this case this would be by design functionality.
 The users are allowed to load external content in that location as a feature.
 The inability to access the DOM limits the actions of the attacker.
 We do note, that the window could be clearer in starting that it is external content, and we have forwarded this information over to the product's functional team for review for future versions.
 For now we are closing this case out as this is currently how this function is intended to work.